Huddersfield Line Trains towards Manchester

 Trains towards Manchester

-At least one train per hour (two at peak times) is a stopping service between Huddersfield and Manchester Piccadilly calling at Slaithwaite, Marsden, Greenfield, Mossley and Stalybridge.
+At least one train per hour (two at peak times) is a stopping service between Huddersfield and Manchester Piccadilly.

 The hourly stopping pattern is increased at peak times to half-hourly.
-These additional trains are usually services operating only between Manchester Piccadilly and Huddersfield.
+These additional trains are usually a Leeds - Huddersfield non-stop service then the stations (as above) between Huddersfield and Manchester Piccadilly.

-Heading east there will usually be the need to a change train at Huddersfield if travelling from Marsden or Slaithwaite to Dewsbury, Leeds or destinations beyond which include Newcastle, Redcar or Saltburn, Scarborough and Hull.
-If on the regular hourly service at Marsden or Slaithwaite this will generally be a 6-minute wait at Huddersfield for the express to Dewsbury or Leeds or a 9-minute wait if travelling to Ravensthorpe, Batley, Morley or Cottingley.
+Heading east there will usually be the need to change train at Huddersfield if travelling from Marsden or Slaithwaite to Dewsbury, to Leeds (except when using the peak-time additional services) or to destinations beyond Leeds which include Newcastle, Redcar or Saltburn, Scarborough and Hull.

 Useful web links